akvik/18Norway/README.md

 If you play the game, please send us feedback with comments and suggestions.
 We have come a long way, but we are interested in any form of input.

 ## How to print
 The files should be working for both A4 and letter size paper - just make sure you print att 100% scale.
-The map, the stock market and the phase board with the train and ship cards is in A3 size, but you can split them if you have to.
+The map, the stock market and the phase board with the train and ship cards is in A3 or Tabloid Size, but you can split them into A4/Letterif you have to.

 The certificates and train and ship cards are fine in 100% scale, but they can be printed in 105% scale on A4 if you prefer a little bigger cards (with 105% they become about 44x67mm).
 I don't think 105% works on letter paper.